 - Co-dependencies with other tasks on the list

 By the way, Bordio allows you to visualize task priorities with colors, making your prioritized task list even easier to work with.

 It’s okay if you won’t have some information for each of the tasks, but the more understanding you gather at this point, the easier it will be for you moving forward.
 The ultimate goal here is to set you up for success through clarity and organization by providing a single view of your workload and giving you rough estimations of how much time they’ll take and how difficult that would be.

 With that understanding in mind, you are ready to move on to the actual process of prioritizing your tasks.

 Pro tip: If you have tasks with specific due dates and rough estimations of how much time they will take, you can schedule them in your Bordio calendar.
 Add time blocks to secure the time to work on them.

-For example, you need to write a report for next Friday that takes 5 hours.
+For example, you need to write a project implementation plan for next Friday that takes 5 hours.
 Create a task with a deadline and place it in the calendar.
-Then you can set three separate time blocks (2 hours, 2 hours, and 1 hour) and spread them across a few days to make sure you have the time to finish your report.
+Then you can set three separate time blocks (2 hours, 2 hours, and 1 hour) and spread them across a few days to make sure you have the time to finish your plan.